The warmth and genuine hospitality of the Fijian people are truly impactful.

 Be mindful of your water usage, especially during showers.
 Water is a precious resource.

-Dress modestly when visiting villages or religious sites, dressing modestly.
+Dress modestly when visiting villages or religious sites, covering shoulders and knees.

 Be respectful of local customs, like removing shoes before entering homes and adhering to kava ceremony protocols.